Gaggiuino

 The claim

 Since the pandemic, consumers are increasingly recreating café experiences at home.
-The global espresso machine market is expected to hit US$16 billion by 2031, with a growth rate of 5.4%.
+The global espresso machine market is expected to hit $16 billion by 2031, with a growth rate of 5.4%.

 In 2023, sales increased despite fewer units sold, indicating rising demand for upscale machines.
 The popular Gaggia Classic, touted as a beginner's favorite, is frequently customized by users, offering budget-friendly options.